Search by Keyword

 “It was the song that got away,” George Martin stated later.
 “It was the song I wanted to do…It was just one of those silly things.
 He was so damned impatient and I was up to my eyes with other work and I just couldn’t cope.
 But Paul realizes now, though he was surprised that I was upset.”

 George Martin prepared the final sheet music to be presented to the ten musicians present on this day and gave it to them to rehearse before 9 pm arrived.
 “I had to change the score a little bit, but not very much,” George Martin recalls, adding, “Mike Leander did a good job.”
-Sheila Bromberg continues: “Suddenly a piece of music was plunked on my music stand and I gave it a brief look…(Alec) didn’t tell me at the time it was for The Beatles.
+Sheila Bromberg continues: “Suddenly a piece of music was plunked on my music stand and I gave it a brief look…(the fixer) didn’t tell me at the time it was for The Beatles.
 You never knew who you were going to play with…And then this voice said, ‘Well, whatcha got on the duss?,” meaning ‘What’s written on the music?’
 I recognized the Liverpool accent.
 I turned around and, of course, it was Paul McCartney.”

 Six takes of the song were recorded on this day, four of which were complete.
 Of these four, being that these were professional session musicians, their performances were nearly flawless and identical.
 However, someone in particular was fussy about what he wanted.
 “First of all I played exactly what was written,” Sheila Bromberg relates.
 “Then I stopped and (Paul) said, ‘No, I don’t want that.
 I want something, ehhhh…’” After she tried out other ideas, Paul would just repeat, “No, I don’t want that.
 I want something, ehhh…” “I think he had an idea in his head of what he wanted it to sound like but he couldn’t describe it, he couldn’t express it, and he was waiting for somebody to bring it out of the air.
 During the session, after each time we played it, Paul McCartney, we would hear from the controls, ‘No, I don’t want that.
 I want something, ehhh…’ So we’d play it again.”